Willoup78/Mosquitoes_release_mechanism/README.txt

  /* Description of the files -------------------------------------------------*/

+ --> stm32f4xx_it (.c and .h)
+ The file contains all the functions to handle the interruptions.
+The functions make the link with the Handler inside the HAL library.

  --> hal_msp (.c and .h)
  The file define the low hardware ressource for all the hal ports